sequarius/SequariusToys/README.md

 Some toys created when I was young or make for fun.
 ### Toys List
 #### [EnvironmentEditor](https://github.com/sequarius/SequariusToys/tree/master/EnviromentEditor)
-This is a simple tool to help you with edit system environment values.
+This is a simple tool to help you with edit system environment values.\n -2013
 #### [LightPlayer](https://github.com/sequarius/SequariusToys/tree/master/LightPlayer)
-This is a simple clean music player on Android platform.
+This is a simple clean music player on Android platform.\n -2013

 ### License
 The MIT License (MIT)